elinck/conservation_genetics/README.md

 # BIOB480 / BIOE548: Conservation Genetics

+This [GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories) is home to

+## Class Notes

+Lecture notes are provided in the `notes/` subdirectory in chronological order.

+## Final Projects

-This [GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories) is home to the data and code for end-of-semester projects in BIOB480 / BIOE548 in the Department of Ecology at Montana State University.
-Students work in groups of 3-5 to analyze empirical genetic or genomic data from a population of wild plants or animals.
+During the final third of the semester, students work together in groups of 3-5 to analyze empirical genetic or genomic data from a population of wild plants or animals.
 Specifically, each group will select a published dataset and population genetic metric, read the associated scientific article, load the data into a Jupyter Notebook, and perform simple analyses using the Python package [scikit-allel](https://scikit-allel.readthedocs.io/en/stable/index.html).
 Learning outcomes include gaining familiarity with Python and scriptable anlayses of genomic data more broadly, learning how sequence data and genotypes are encoded into data objects.
 All groups will present their work during final two class period.

-## Potential Datasets
+### Potential Datasets

 - **Alvord Chub** (*Siphateles alvordensis*): Data [here](https://doi.org/10.5061/dryad.ct362tv), paper [here](https://doi.org/10.1007/s10592-019-01148-6).